rockcookies/go-validation/README.md

 ### Maps/Slices/Arrays of Validatables

-When validating an iterable (map, slice, or array), whose element type implements the `validation.Validatable` interface, the `validation.Validate` method will call the `Validate` method of every non-nil element.
+When validating an iterable (map, slice, or array), whose element type implements the `validation.Validatable` interface, the `validation.ValidateWithContext` method will call the `Validate` method of every non-nil element.
 The validation errors of the elements will be returned as `validation.Errors` which maps the keys of the invalid elements to their corresponding validation errors.
 For example,